hemal9022/predictum-tradingview-indicators/README.md

 message on telegram - @tradingview_premium_indicator

 they are giving full code so anyone can use in algo trading.....

+THEY HAVE LOTS OF PREMIUM TRADINGVIEW INDICATOR CODES

 #tradingview
 #indicator
 #algo